reservoirprotocol/reservoir-kit/README.md

-# @reservoir0x/client-sdk
+# @reservoir0x/reservoir-kit

-Client SDK for interacting with the Reservoir Router API
+ReservoirKit is the official Reservoir Protocol UI Kit.
+You can choose to use the prebuilt UI or create your own UI while utilizing the logic layer.

 Check out the [client sdk sandbox](https://github.com/reservoirprotocol/sandbox) and the [docs](https://docs.reservoir.tools) to learn more.